 By age 50, an estimated 20-80% of women will develop a fibroid.
 While they don’t always cause symptoms and can come and go without your knowledge, for some women, fibroids can be difficult to live with.
 Board-certified gynecologist Robert Berg, MD, at Arcadia Ob/Gyn, specializes in the diagnosis and management of fibroids and can provide the care you need to alleviate your symptoms.
-For an appointment, call the New York City office in Midtown Manhattan or Flushing, New York, today or use the online booking tool.
+For an appointment, call the New York City office in Midtown Manhattan, New York, today or use the online booking tool.

 Fibroids are muscular noncancerous tumors that grow in your uterus.
 The tumors can vary in size and number and may be as small as a pencil eraser or as large as a softball.
 Some women have only one fibroid, while others may have several.